 ii) Personalized attention

-A major reason why parents seek supplementary education from tutors is due to the fact that classroom teaching is often not enough for their kids.
+A major reason why parents seek supplementary education from tutors is the fact that classroom teaching is often not enough for their kids.
 Some kids require that additional attention to develop subject understanding and as their tutors, parents expect a completely personalized lesson plan and teaching method for their kids.

 iii) Ease of scheduling

 Online tutoring is still a novel concept for many parents and students.
-Hence, they are acquainted with the process as much as they are to physical tutoring.
+Hence, they are acquainted with the process as much as they are with physical tutoring.
 But one thing that stays common among both models is the fact that parents and students would still need to schedule time with tutors.
 A fast and easy online scheduling process reduces the chances of clients dropping out mid-booking.

 iv) Regular feedback